 Sending Data in a Daisy Chain Configuration

-In the daisy chain configuration, the master device first pulls the SS/CS pin LOW to initiate communication.
+to initiate communication.
 This will signal all of the slave devices to prepare to receive data at their MOSI pins.
 The master device then sends data over its MOSI pin to the first slave device in the chain.
 At the same time, it generates clock pulses at the SCLK pin.
 The data sent from the master then flows from one slave to the next in the chain.
-Similar to the other SPI network configurations, the SS/CS pins are kept LOW for the duration of data transmission.
+Similar to the other SPI network configurations, the SS/CS pins are kept LOW

 The master needs to send enough clock pulses for the data to reach the last slave device in the chain.
 If a response from a slave device is expected, the master device will continue to send clock pulses until all of the response data is received at its MISO pin.